 Project Overview and Research Question

 This project aims to investigate firm dynamics in the wake of natural disasters, such as earthquakes and hurricanes.
-At a high level, we are interested in studying the granular firm-level origins of slow recovery from natural disasters in order to inform policy to support economies that suffer from adverse shocks.
-For instance, we plan to analyze how disasters affect firm entry and exit, within firm labor productivity, allocative efficiency across firms and industries, the composition of entering and exiting firms, and the innovative investment decisions of surviving firms.
+Prior literature on natural disasters has largely used coarse, nationally aggregated outcome variables, endogenous measures of disaster severity, or insufficiently precise measures of hazard exposure.
+While disaster effects have been shown by this research, the mechanisms, and hence policy responses, have so far been impossible to identify.
+We are studying the granular firm-level origins of slow recovery from natural disasters in order to better inform policy to support economies that suffer from adverse shocks.
+For instance, we plan to analyze how disasters affect firm entry and exit, within-firm labor productivity, allocative efficiency across firms and industries, the composition of entering and exiting firms, and the innovative investment decisions of surviving firms.
 Do the losses during disasters and subsequent recovery trajectories differ across larger or smaller firms, more or less productive firms, more or less labor or capital-intensive firms, or firms in different industries?
 Do the effects of disasters differ across countries by level of income, by experience with a given disaster type, or by size of the country?
-Past literature on natural disasters has largely used coarse, aggregated outcome variables, endogenous measures of disaster severity, or insufficiently precise measures of hazard exposure.
-This project uses several decades of global exogenous natural hazard data at high spatial resolutions for earthquake shaking and hurricane wind speeds to calculate firm level hazard exposure.
+This project uses several decades of global exogenous natural hazard data at high spatial resolutions for earthquake shaking and hurricane wind speeds, introduced into the economics literature by the authors of this grant, to calculate firm-level hazard exposure.
 We aim to establish a set of empirical facts about how disaster recovery manifests at the firm level, and interpret the economic and policy implications of these facts through the lens of macroeconomic models of firm dynamics and business cycle recoveries.

 External Collaborators